Sensory Spotlight: Colourful Sensory Equipment for Autism

 Fibre Optic Harness in Sensory Room

 Fibre Optics are a fantastic, colourful feature that can be incorporated into various types of Sensory Rooms (e.g. dark rooms, sensory rooms, sensory pools).
-Fibre Optics can be built into many different types of sensory equipment that cater to different needs – as shown in the images above of a Fibre Optic Curtain (pictured left) and a Fibre Optic Harness (pictured right).
+Fibre Optics can be built into many different types of autism sensory equipment that cater to different needs – as shown in the images above of a Fibre Optic Curtain (pictured left) and a Fibre Optic Harness (pictured right).

 The Fibre Optic lights are connected to an LED light source which is transmitted throughout, producing illuminated colours that are safe to touch and create an engaging form of visual stimulation.